Humboldt Forum tackles colonial issue with new museums | DW | 21.09.2021

 In her view, the museum's attempts to be transparent, which only came "following enormous public pressure," is "really not enough," she said.
 "It has to be honest transparency."

-She pointed out as an example the euphemistic vocabulary used in the exhibition's short 500-character labels that primarily describe violent colonialists as collectors "serving" in the German army.
+She pointed out as an example the euphemistic vocabulary used in the exhibition's short 500-character labels, which primarily describe violent colonialists as collectors "serving" in the German army.

 "It's creating fog with words.
 That's almost worse than not having anything at all," she said.

-One of the most impressive exhibits of the Ethnological Museum is a 15.2-meter-long (50-foot-long) boat that was transported from the island of Luf (part of today's Papua New Guinea) to Berlin in 1904.
+One of the most impressive exhibits of the Ethnological Museum is a 15.2-meter (50-foot) boat that was transported from the island of Luf (part of today's Papua New Guinea) to Berlin in 1904.

 Historian Götz Aly looked into how the boat landed in the Berlin museum.
 His book, Das Prachtboot (The prestige boat), describes the German army's massacre on the island, which took place 20 years before the boat was acquired.

-He said that it was "unbelievably easy" to find information on Germany's impact on the island, especially compared to his previous work on the Nazi era, where documents have largely been destroyed.
+He said it was "unbelievably easy" to find information on Germany's impact on the island, especially compared with his previous work, on the Nazi era, where documents have largely been destroyed.
 "It was precisely documented and the files are all there," he told DW at the Berlin literature festival.
 "But no one was interested."

 Meanwhile, the museum has reacted by sending a filmmaker, Martin Maden, to search for leftover traces of the culture that was decimated by German colonialists.